Christa Hazel

 Campaign and Endorsements

-As of April 2026, no major organizational endorsements for Christa Hazel’s legislative campaign have been publicly reported.
-Support documented in the Coeur d’Alene Press has come from community members and longtime associates citing her background in local Republican politics and civic involvement.
+As of April 2026, no major organizational endorsements for Hazel’s legislative campaign have been publicly reported.
+The Idaho Dairy Industry PAC is listed among her campaign donors in Idaho Secretary of State campaign finance records.
 Her campaign has not announced endorsements from major Idaho conservative organizations or statewide political figures.
-This profile will be updated as endorsement information becomes available.

 FAQ

-Who is Christa Hazel?
-Christa Hazel is a Republican candidate for the Idaho House of Representatives in District 4B, representing parts of Coeur d’Alene.
-She is an attorney, a former Coeur d’Alene School Board chair, and a co-founder of the SaveNIC civic organization.
+Who is Christa Hazel Idaho?
+Christa Hazel is a Republican candidate for the Idaho House of Representatives in District 4B, challenging incumbent Elaine Price in the May 19, 2026 Republican primary.
+She lives in Coeur d’Alene and previously served on the Coeur d’Alene School Board from 2013 to 2017.

 What district is Christa Hazel running in?
-Christa Hazel is running in Idaho House District 4B, which covers part of Coeur d’Alene in Kootenai County.
+Hazel is running in Idaho House District 4B, which covers parts of Kootenai County in and around Coeur d’Alene.

-Is Christa Hazel an incumbent or a challenger?
+Is Christa Hazel an incumbent or challenger?
 Hazel is a challenger.
-She has no prior service in the Idaho Legislature and is running against incumbent Rep. Elaine Price in the May 19, 2026, Republican primary.
+She has not previously served in the Idaho Legislature.

 Profile published by IdahoVoters.com.
 Last updated April 2026.
 This profile will be updated as additional information becomes available.